 Good soil, feeding and watering is the key to great plants, flowers, fruit and vege production.

-Fertilise with ican Ocean Grow liquid fish fertiliser or the Yates range of Citrus, Strawberry and Rose Food.
+Fertilise with liquid ican Ocean Grow fish fertiliser or the Yates Citrus Food, Strawberry Food and Rose Food.

 Slow release Novatec is ideal for trees, shrubs, palms, fruit and veges.

 Hygiene is important in the garden so clear away diseased leaves and prunings and sterilise secateurs, hedge trimmers etc before and after use (bleach is a good sterilant).